archethic-foundation/archethic-wallet/README.md

     - [Transaction Final Confirmation](https://i.postimg.cc/rpF2Btfh/Transfer-UCOs-Final.jpg)

-## How to install Archethic Wallet
+## How to install ARCHEthic Wallet

-\# Currently Archethic wallet is supported on Android Devices for Testnet \#
+\# Currently ARCHEthic Wallet is supported on Android and iOS Devices for Testnet \#

-To Install Archethic Wallet in Android Devices:
+To Install ARCHEthic Wallet in Android Devices:
 - Download the APK file for application for your platform from [releases](https://github.com/archethic-foundation/archethic_mobile_wallet/releases).
 - Click on the downloaded file and Click on Install
     - If asks for permission to install from unknown sources
-        - Goto Setttings and Allow Installation from unknown sources for browser or file manager.
+        - Goto Settings and Allow Installation from unknown sources for browser or file manager.
 - Once installed open the application and proceed as per instructions the application.

 ## Setup this Application for developers

 ### Pre-requisites
-- Flutter 2.5+
+- Flutter 2.8+
-- Dart 2.14+
+- Dart 2.15+

 ### Instructions
 - Download the repo into a folder